cdr-stats/cdr-stats/README.rst

 .. image:: https://secure.travis-ci.org/Star2Billing/cdr-stats.png?branch=develop

-CDR-Stats is free and open source CDR_ (Call Detail Record) analysis and reporting software for Freeswitch, Asterisk and other type of VoIP Switch.
+CDR-Stats is an open source CDR_ (Call Detail Record) mediation rating, analysis and reporting application for Freeswitch, Asterisk, Kamailio and other types of proprietary VoIP Switch including Sipwise and Veraz.
+Other types of switch could be added in the future such as Cisco and Alcatel-Lucent.

-It allows you to interrogate your CDR_ to provide reports and statistics via a simple to use, yet powerful, web interface.
+It allows you to mediate, rate and interrogate your CDR_ to provide reports and statistics via a simple to use, yet powerful, web interface.

 It is based on the Django_ Python Framework, Celery_, Gevent_, PostgreSQL_ and InfluxDB_.

 Features
 --------

+* Telecommunications CDR Mediation to normalise CDR into the same format for rating.

+* Telecoms call rating to put a cost against each call.

 * Highly scalable design to maintain high performance when analysing large quantities of data.